Meaning Of Business Process Reengineering

 A company should have a detailed understanding of its current business processes.
 This will enable the entity to reach its desired result.

-On gaining knowledge on the tools utilised for BPR, now we’ll see the steps to go ahead with the same.
+On gaining knowledge on the tools utilized for BPR, now we’ll see the steps to go ahead with the same.

 Steps For Business Process Reengineering